evesfect/LLLMapi/README.md

 # LLLMapi

-A learning project for creating a local service that manages LLM interactions through browser automation.
+A project for creating a local service that manages LLM interactions through browser automation.

 ## Setup